30 Ways to Boost Student-School Connectedness for Better Mental Health

 Teacher Development Activities Include:

-9. Have a guest speaker or panel discussion on topics that help teachers build a connected classroom and a positive school environment.
+8. Develop or participate in teacher workshops on diversity, inclusion, and mental health topics.9.
+Have a guest speaker or panel discussion on topics that help teachers build a connected classroom and a positive school environment.

 10. Develop a toolkit for creating a welcoming classroom environment, which may include different practices depending on grade level.